dag-andersen/khaos-monkey/README.md

 ```

 Now the monkey will start killing `1` pod of a random ReplicaSet (or custom [`chaos-group`](#target-grouping)) in the `default` namespace every 1-2 minutes.

+> Feel free to tune the numbers yourself.
+Remember that the monkey may kill itself if it exists inside a targeted namespace and does not [opt-out](#Opt-out).
+It is possible to run multiple instances of the monkey with different settings.

 ## Verify that the Khaos Monkey is setup correctly
 Run the following command to verify that the monkey works as expected.